HopHouse/gop/README.md

   gop [command]

 Available Commands:
-  crawler        Crawler command to crawl recursively or not a domain or a website. help           Help about any command host           Resolve hostname to get the IP address. osint          OSINT module. proxy          Set up a proxy to use scan           Scan commands to scan any kind of assets. schedule       Schedule a command to be executed at a precise time.
+  [WIP]tee       Act as the unix tee command but also display the executed command. completion     Generate the autocompletion script for the specified shell crawler         Crawler command to crawl recursively or not a domain or a website. generate       Generate module. help           Help about any command host           Resolve hostname to get the IP address. irc            IRC module to chat. kill-switch pomodoro proxy          Set up a proxy to use scan           Scan commands to scan any kind of assets. schedule       Schedule a command to be executed at a precise time.
 If an option is not defined, the value of the current date will be taken. screenshot      Take screenshots of the supplied URLs.
-The program will take the stdin if no input file is passed as argument. search         Search for files on disk that matches a specific patterne.
-Regex or partial filename can be passed to the script. serve          Serve a specific directory through an HTTP server. shell          Set up a shell either reverse or bind. static-crawler The static crawler command will visit the supplied Website found link, script and style sheet inside it. visit          Visit supplied URLs.
+The program will take the stdin if no input file is passed as argument. server shell          Set up a shell either reverse or bind. static-crawler  The static crawler command will visit the supplied Website found link, script and style sheet inside it. station        Use it as a station to manage and retrieve simple reverse shell in plain TCP. tunnel         . visit           Visit supplied URLs. web

 Flags:
   -h, --help                      help for gop
-      --logfile string            Set a custom log file. (default "logs.txt") --output-directory string   Use the following directory to output results.
+      --logfile string            Set a custom log file. (default "logs.txt") --no-log                    Do not create a log file.
+      --output-directory string   Use the following directory to output results.

 Use "gop [command] --help" for more information about a command.